paralin/crew/docs/development/testing.md

-# Dokku test suite
+# Crew test suite

-Dokku now has a full test suite to assist in quick iterating development.
+Crew now has a full test suite to assist in quick iterating development.
 These tests include a linter using [shellcheck](https://github.com/koalaman/shellcheck), functional unit tests using the [bats testing framework](https://github.com/sstephenson/bats), and a deployment suite of example apps that use the most popular languages and frameworks.

 Bats tests can be found here:
   ```